 Cell-mediated immunity confers partial protection against TB.
 Cytokines secreted by alveolar macrophages contribute to disease manifestations, granuloma formation, and mycobacterial killing.

 TB is classified as pulmonary, extrapulmonary, or both.
-Extrapulmonary TB may occur in 10–40% of pts, ...
+Extrapulmonary TB may ...